gentlee/redux-light/README.md

 # redux-light

-Simplified approach of using redux without any boilerplate :nerd_face:.
-With tests!
+Simplified approach of using redux without any boilerplate.

 Based on single reducer that merges new state for each root property.
-Pseudo-code is:
+Pseudocode is:

     const newState = { ...oldState }
     for (const rootProp in changes) {